 Capital assets do not provide financial resources at the fund level, and, therefore, are reported only in the government-wide statements.
 The District defines capital assets as assets with an initial cost of \$5,000 or more and an estimated useful life in excess of one year.
 Capital assets are recorded at historical cost or estimated historical cost.
-Donated capital assets are recorded at the estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value, which is the price that would be paid to acquire the asset on the acquisition date.
 The District has not capitalized interest incurred during the construction of its capital assets.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized.

-Depreciable capital assets, which primarily consist of water, wastewater and drainage facilities, are depreciated and amortized using the straight-line method as follows:
+Depreciable capital assets, which primarily consist of water, wastewater, and drainage facilities, are depreciated and amortized using the straight-line method as follows:

-Assets Useful Life Infrastructure 45 years Regional water supply capacity Remaining life of contract Capital connection fees Remaining life of contract
+Assets Useful Life Infrastructure 45 years Regional water supply capacity Remaining life of contract Capacity connection fees Remaining life of contract